-COLORADO SPRINGS, Colo. – Two hundred wounded, ill or injured athletes came together Sept.
+COLORADO SPRINGS, Colo. -- Two hundred wounded, ill or injured athletes came together Sept.
 28 for the start of a weeklong competition in adaptive sports and to claim the rights to the Chairman's Cup in the fifth annual Warrior Games.

-Created by the Defense Department and U.S. Paralympics in 2010, the Warrior Games consist of seven sports -- track and field events, sitting volleyball, cycling, wheelchair basketball, swimming, archery and air rifle/pistol shooting.
+Created by the Defense Department and U.S. Paralympics in 2010, the Warrior Games consist of track and field events, sitting volleyball, cycling, wheelchair basketball, swimming, archery and air rifle/pistol shooting.
 The service team with the most points will be awarded the Chairman's Cup, and individuals will be presented with gold, silver and bronze medals Oct.
 5 at the Navy vs Air Force football game.

 While the games are definitely about friendly competition and who's number one, the real spirit behind the men and women competing comes through in their toughness, determination and never-say-quit attitudes.

 For medically retired Sgt.
-Sean Hook, engaging in the military adaptive sports program is what pulled him through the lethargy and aloneness he felt after being "blown up" twice in Iraq.
+Sean Hook, engaging in the military adaptive sports program is what pulled him through the lethargy and loneliness he felt after being "blown up" twice in Iraq.
 The blasts caused him to lose his memory, speech and focus.
 He said he felt a "weird, cloudy feeling," coupled with tears to his shoulders, biceps and rotator cuffs.

-"I didn't ask for help, because I thought I could deal with these issues on my own, but things didn't get much better until I found out about the sports program," Hook said, adding that at his first Warrior Games competition, he didn't win any medals.
+"I didn't ask for help because I thought I could deal with these issues on my own, but things didn't get much better until I found out about the sports program," Hook said, adding that at his first Warrior Games competition, he didn't win any medals.
 Afterward, he pushed himself more by training at Penn State University in his hometown of State College, Pennsylvania.

-"This program has changed my life, and my wife will back me upon that one," Hook said.
+"This program has changed my life, and my wife will back me up on that one," Hook said.
 "Even seeing some of these guys coming in here and hearing a bunch of different stories, there's always one that is really, really different, that's inspirational.
 This is about stepping up and moving forward."

 Active-duty nurse Army 1st Lt.
 Kelley Elmlinger came to be part of the Army team not through combat or injury.
 Rather, she found out last year that she had synovial sarcoma in her lower left leg.
 The only way for the 16-year veteran and former sergeant first class to be rid of the rare form of cancer was to have it cut out.